-What is the role of the expert witness in the habeas corpus trial?
+What is the role of the expert witness in habeas corpus petitions in Connecticut?
 Find out on this page.

 To the extent an expert witness could testify at the habeas trial, habeas counsel must provide notice of the expert.
 Also, they must do so pursuant to Practice Book §§ 13-4 and 23-38.